Nation: Etymology and terminology

-Nations in History
+Nations in history

 The existence of earlier nations

 The broad consensus amongst scholars of nationalism is that nations are a recent phenomenon.
 However, some historians argue that their existence can be traced to the medieval period, or a minority believe even to antiquity.

 Adrian Hastings argued that nations and nationalism are predominantly Christian phenomena, with Jews being the sole exception.
 He viewed them as the "true proto-nation" that provided the original model of nationhood through the foundational example of ancient Israel in the Hebrew Bible, despite losing their political sovereignty for nearly two millennia.
-The Jews, however, maintained a cohesive national identity throughout this period, which ultimately culminated in the emergence of Zionism and the establishment of modern lsrael.
-Anthony D. Smith wrote that the Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation ... perhaps anywhere else in the ancient world."
+Regarding the latter, Jews maintained their cohesive national identity through collective memory, religion and sacred texts, which ultimately culminated in the emergence of Zionism and the establishment of modern lsrael.

+Anthony D. Smith argued that among the polities of antiquity, only Egypt and Judah/Judea, at certain periods, developed enough to approximate true nations.
+He also examined the Neo-Assyrian and Persian Empires, concluding that these produced only "self-defining ethnies," while in the Greek case no nation formed at all for want of a unifying political framework or ideology, a gap he held to be even wider for the Phoenicians or Sumerians.
+Smith cited two factors, emergence "within the matrix of a political system," which let political ideology forge ethnies into nations, and shared religion as "the cement of social solidarity."
+However, Egypt's temple religion, tied to the divine Pharaoh, later grew distant from ordinary people under foreign rule and was displaced by Christianity, while Judah's religion of "God, Torah and Temple," bound to the Covenant and its "myths of ethnic election and the Promised Land," was "continually renewed" and grew more inclusive, especially after the Maccabean Revolt and the rise of the Pharisees, giving it, via the three monotheisms, lasting influence on later nation-formation.
+For Smith, the Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation ... perhaps anywhere else in the ancient world."